 3. Lynx Trident Infrared Burner

-On these grills, you’ll find a three-pronged burner that will increase your cooking area.
+You’ll find a three-pronged burner that will increase your cooking area.

 Even though you’ll have far more space for cooking, you can also opt to use lower temperatures.